jessi25924/CymruVineyardProject1/README.md

 * About Us Section: Includes a brief history of the vineyard family business and a carousel of images showing the owner's photo in the vineyard and grapes that is produced in the vineyard.

-* Navigation Bar: Home, About Us, Book Now.
+* Navigation Bar: Home, Contact, Gallery, Book Now.

 * Contact Information: an easy to find address, email address and phone number.

-* Operaitonal Days amd Times: displayed using table to show a clear scheduling pattern.
+* Operational Days and Times: displayed using table to show a clear scheduling pattern.

 ### Gallery Page